chenweng1991/RePACT/README.md

 #### 2. Normalization and clustering for multiple samples
 One line commend **_`docluster.multi()`_** for basic dimension reduction and clustering analysis.It takes multiple dge matrix data as input, and output a Seurat style metadata object.
-In this example, I took H1 and H2 as smallest data as a short example
+In this example, I took H1 and H2 with relatively small data size as a quick example
 ```
 H1H2.ob<-docluster.multi(Number=500,txcutoff=500,sets=list(H1.D.clean.dge,H2.D.clean.dge),nms=c("H1","H2"))
 ```